Wednesday May 25, 2022 6:30 PM

-In accordance with the continuing Social Distancing guidelines that we have to observe to keep the Covid-19 threat in retreat, our January meeting will be held on line using ZOOM.
+In accordance with the continuing Social Distancing guidelines that we have to observe to keep the Covid-19 threat in retreat, our monthly membership meetings will be held on line using ZOOM until further notice.

 Check Out Five New Presentations Added to Our Presentations Library: